What you need to know

 Get in touch

-Contact us for tolling policy queries.
-Email: info@transport.govt.nz
+Contact us for policy queries: info@transport.govt.nz